OpenSlides/openslides-datastore-service/README.md

 - `make build-prod`: builds all productive images from the local files
 - `make run-prod`: runs the productive environment.
 See below for details
 - `make run-prod-verbose` same as `run-prod`, but doesn't detach the containers so the output is directly visible and the process can be stopped with CTRL+C
-- `make stop-prod`: stops all prod containers, if they were stared in detached mode
+- `make stop-prod`: stops all prod containers, if they were started in detached mode

 "Real" productive environment:
 While the local environment runs directly on the local files, this is not the typical use case; by default, we want to use the files of a specific git commit, tag or branch because that's tested in combination with all other services.
 The commands with a suffix like `-dev` or `-prod` are specifically for this: They ignore all local files and pull the code directly from the given repository.